bahrus/json-merge/README.md

 <my-grid>
 ```

 This may be useful if the declarative json (combined with dynamic refs in the revivor function) isn't quite powerful enough to handle your scenario.
-I.e. you can use the callback or event handler (but not both) to make some adjustments before passing down.
 The callback function should return the (modified) merged object.
 If it is null, no further processing will take place.

 ## Final concession